* Easily reachable from United States and Europe *

 * Laundry service *

-* Stay up to an extra week at affordable nightly rate *
+* Stay extra nights at affordable rate *

 * Some of the world’s best beaches *

 Come run away from the cold winter together with us!
 The tiny island of Saint Barthélemy in the Caribbean used to be a hideout for pirates before Sweden and France invaded.
-Today it is usually off limit for anyone but Hollywood celebrities and the super rich, anchoring the world’s biggest yachts and staying in ultra expensive luxury hotels.
+Today it’s usually off-limits for anyone but Hollywood celebrities and the super rich, anchoring the world’s biggest yachts and staying in ultra-expensive luxury hotels.

 Hope to see you there!